ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     The “Relay” field may alternatively contain a name in the form \*POOLNAM which refers to the logical pool which has the same name \*POOLNAM specified in its “\*Pool name” field.
 In this case, a relay will be assigned dynamically from the specified logical pool each time a relay is required.
 See “logical pool of relays”.

     .. note::
-        If the “Repeat” field contains a value greater than 1, then the relay name must contain a comptible pattern portion which will be incremented for each occurrence of the terminal (see “Repeat” parameter below) or it must refer to a logical pool.
+        If the “Repeat” field contains a value greater than 1, then the relay name must contain a compatible pattern portion which will be incremented for each occurrence of the terminal (see “Repeat” parameter below) or it must refer to a logical pool.

 .. note::
     If SYSPLUS=YES is specified (see “Parameters of the VIRTCT” in the VIRTEL Installation Guide), any '+' character in termnal name or in the relay name will be replaced by: